-Kansas City church argues for it digital sign before Missouri high court
+Kansas City church argues for its digital sign before Missouri high court

 At a hearing held by the city’s Board of Zoning Adjustment, a church’s representative noted the presence of the digital display on the nearby Phillips 66 sign, and expressed the view that under the Constitution, the City should give “more protection to the word of God than … to the price of gas.”

-Attorney Bernard Rhodes argued on behalf of the church Wednesday, saying its prominently located on a commercial thoroughfare.
+Attorney Bernard Rhodes argued on behalf of the church Wednesday, saying it’s prominently located on a commercial thoroughfare.
 “It’s immediately surrounded by homes, but it’s not in the back of a cul-de-sac,” said Rhodes.
 “It’s not three blocks off.
 There’s are 13,500 cars that drive by a day.
 That’s greater than the population of the entire city of Branson.”

 Margaret Sheahan Moran represented the city in front of the court.
 She said the church was clearly in a residential area, simply based on the prevalence of homes.